infinum/eightshift-docs/docs/guides/enqueue.md

 * `Eightshift_Libs\Enqueue\Enqueue_Blocks` class.
 * `Eightshift_Libs\Enqueue\Enqueue_Theme` class.

-This classes are made to create Javascript and Css files of the project for every project part like Admin area, Block Editor area of Theme area.
+These classes are made to create Javascript and Css files of the project for every project part like Admin area, Block Editor area of Theme area.

-The usage of any of this classes is optional and you can use only what you need.
-Eightshift Boilerplate commes with all 3 classes all-ready implemented.
+The usage of any of these classes is optional, and you can use only what you need.
+Eightshift Boilerplate comes with all three classes all-ready implemented.

-Each of this classe implements have some actions that can be deregistrated using standard [WordPress way](TODO).
+Each of these classes implements have some actions that can be deregistered using the standard [WordPress way](https://developer.wordpress.org/reference/functions/remove_action/).

 Enqueue classes work in combination with [webpack build](/eightshift-docs/docs/advanced/webpack) part for your project.

 File names are defined inside a class variable that can be changed by extending the class and providing the override for the variable.
-If you change the file names you must provide changes to the webpack build process.
+If you change the file names, you must provide changes to the webpack build process.

 ## Enqueue_Admin

 This class provides assets for **Admin** part of the project.

-It implements this hooks:
+It implements these hooks:
 ```php

 // Login only style.